Next session: October 27 – PTSD

 To submit cases

-Students who would like to submit a case for review during an upcoming mentoring session must email case-related documents (with real rogi names excluded) at least 48 hours in advance to be reviewed for inclusion.
+Students who would like to submit a case for review during an upcoming case discussion session must email case-related documents (with real rogi names excluded) at least 48 hours in advance to be reviewed for inclusion.
 Cases are selected for presentation on a first-come, first-serve basis.
 Submit to: email@example.com.